 10. Egidijus Kavaliauskas vs. Juan Carlos Abreu

-With Juan Ramirez’s title defense against Danny O’Connor off, Top Rank’s ESPN card on July 7 will be headlined by welterweights Egidijus “Mean Machine” Kavaliauskas (19-0, 16 KO) and Juan Carlos Abreu (21-3-1, 19 KO).
+With Jose Ramirez’s title defense against Danny O’Connor off, Top Rank’s ESPN card on July 7 will be headlined by welterweights Egidijus “Mean Machine” Kavaliauskas (19-0, 16 KO) and Juan Carlos Abreu (21-3-1, 19 KO).

 Kavaliauskas, 30, is building a reputation for being one of the most exciting fighters in the sport, known for interchanging rights and left hands in a furious pace.
 In February, former world champion David Avanesyan was at the receiving end of Kavliauskas’ attack.
 The Lithuanian punching machine forced the referee to call a halt to things in Round 6.
 After some time with renown trainer Robert Garcia, Kavaliauskas is working primarily with Marco Contreras out of Oxnard, CA, who has also been developing light heavyweight Oleksandr Gvozdyk.

 Abreu, 31, was known for his inconsistency before he met up with the brawling Jesus Soto Karass in 2017.
 Coming off a points loss to U.S. Olympian Alex Martin, Abreu put all his tools together to overmatch Karass, eventually stunning his man twice with a slashing right uppercut and pummeling Karass around en route to a Round 8 TKO.